weaveworks/vscode-gitops-tools/README.md

 The GitOps Tools Extension for Visual Studio Code collects usage data and sends it to Weaveworks to help improve our products and services.
 Read our [privacy statement](https://www.weave.works/weaveworks-privacy-policy/) to learn more.
 This extension respects the `telemetry.enableTelemetry` setting.

 [FluxCD.io]: https://fluxcd.io/

+# Manual Installation

+In case you don't have access to the Marketplace or use VSCodium, or need to for some other reason:

+- Download the latest `vsix` artifact version from our [Releases](https://github.com/weaveworks/vscode-gitops-tools/releases) page.
+- Install it on your local Visual Studio Code following [these instructions](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix).

+Note:

+If you use VSCodium, please file an issue!
+We have not added support for the Open-VSX registry at this time due to launch constraints, but we can consider adding it if there is any interest.
+You can install from the `.vsix` file manually as explained above meanwhile.